fermyon/developer/content/spin/v2/kubernetes.md

 spin build
 ```

-#### Spin K8s Scaffold
+#### Create the Deployment Manifest

+To create a deployment manifest (`deploy.yaml`), you can either:

+1. Run `spin k8s scaffold`.
+2. Copy and modify the deployment manifest below.

+The `deploy.yaml` file defines the deployment to the Kubernetes server.
+As you iterate with new versions of the registry image, you'll need to update the deployment manifest to match.

+In the `deploy.yaml`, the `runtimeClassName` _must_ be defined as `wasmtime-spin`.
+It’s critical that that is the exact name used when setting up the Kubernetes service. `spin k8s scaffold` does this, and the example manifest below contains the correct name.

+**1. Creating a deployment manifest with the `k8s` plugin**

-The following command creates two files necessary for a Spin app to run on Kubernetes.
-A Dockerfile and deploy.yaml.
+The following command creates a deployment manifest (`deploy.yaml`) for a Spin app to run on Kubernetes.
 Scaffold takes in a namespace as a mandatory argument.
-This can either be a username if using the Docker hub, or can be the entire address if using a separate repository such as ghcr:
+This can either be a username if using the Docker hub, or can be the entire address if using a separate repository such as `ghcr.io`:

 <!-- @selectiveCpy -->